sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 ### DevOps

-1. DevOps teams use pipelines to manage the release process from commit to production
+1. DevOps teams use a pipeline to control the release process from commit to production
 2. The pipeline that DevOps teams use is trusted to meet the required Governance checklist in order to be able to release directly into production
-3. The pipeline allows for manual intervention, if required
+3. The DevOps pipeline allows for manual intervention, if required
 4. DevOps teams use build automation
 5. DevOps teams use test automation for:
     - Unit testing